makersacademy/takeaway-challenge/README.md

 Notes on Test Coverage
 ------------------

-The Messages class handles the calls to the Twilio API.
+The Message class handles the calls to the Twilio API.
 The behavior of this class is tested using the [WebMock gem](https://github.com/bblimke/webmock), blocking all external HTTP requests during the unit testing.
 Because of Twilio/WebMock dependency issues I have mocked the behaviour of Twilio in the spec_helper.rb:13 file, by passing it a stubbed JSON string needed to resemble a Ruby hash in Twilio.

 Test coverage has been slightly compromised since it is not possible to test 100% of the functionality in the Message class.
-For example exception handling needs an actual call to Twilio API to be implemented, which is not possible in the unit tests where external HTTP calls have been blocked in favor of not sending text messages.
+For example exception handling needs an actual call to Twilio API to be implemented, which is not possible in the unit tests where external HTTP requests have been blocked in favor of not sending text messages.